DIY-able/MqttTinyController/README.md

 # Can relay on/off be scheduled?
 Technically speaking, you can put the scheduling code as part of the microcontroller.
 In my opinion, scheduling should not be part of it.
 The sole responsibility for this code is to control the hardware and report the hardware status using MQTT.
 To do scheduling, you can easily write an Azure Function using MQTT NET or Amazon AWS Lambda.
 The CRON expression for example, should be published/subscribed as another MQTT topic.

+# Starting up with weak WIFI or power outage reboot
+If you powerup PicoW without WIFI or not having a good connection, "mqtt_as" would quit and shuts down.
+According to Peter Hinch, this behavior is by design.
+However, it is possible during power outage both Wifi router and PicoW goes down at the same time but when power is restored, PicoW starts before Wifi is available and it won't work.
+The workaround is to add loop to connect wifi for x number of times (wifi_max_wait in config) before calling "mqtt_as".

 # Installation for PicoW
 1. Use Micropython bootloader RPI_PICO_W-20240105-v1.22.1.uf2 or latest version
 2. Use Thonny to install the .uf2 on PicoW